imarranz/data-science-workflow-management/srcsite/02_fundamentals/024_fundamentals_of_data_science.md

 ### SQL

 <div class="info">
-Structured Query Language (SQL) is a specialized language designed for managing and manipulating relational databases.
+<b>Structured Query Language (SQL)</b> is a specialized language designed for managing and manipulating relational databases.
 SQL is widely used in data science for managing and extracting information from databases.
 </div>

 SQL allows users to retrieve and manipulate data stored in a relational database.
 Users can create tables, insert data, update data, and delete data.
 SQL also provides powerful tools for querying and aggregating data.